sadgituser/Terminal-Clock/README.md

 I have also created a Lapse (Hackclub timelapse tool) recording an hour of me designing the clock shell [here](https://lapse.hackclub.com/timelapse/dwb5aaAge6s1)

+I have finished the BOM (Bill of Materials) and have started with the main program.

 Thanks for reading!